How to report a repair

 - Option 1 for Repairs

-This will put you through to Axis to report your repair.
+This will take you through to Axis to report your repair.

 Out of hours emergencies

-For out of hours emergency repairs, call 01277 312500 and select option 2.
-This will put you through to Axis.
+For out of hours emergency repairs, call 01277 312500 and select option 2, which will take you through to Axis.
 It is very costly to send out a trade operative out of hours.
 It's very costly to send out a trade operative out of hours so it's important you only request a call out for genuine emergencies.

-We define a ‘genuine emergency’ as danger to life or where there is a serious risk of considerable damage to the property.
+We define a genuine emergency as danger to life or where there is a serious risk of considerable damage to the property, such as:

-- Restore flush to WC where a tenant is unable to flush with a bucket
+- restore flush to toilet where tenant is unable to flush with a bucket

 Call outs for repairs which are not considered emergencies will be recharged at the full cost.

-Gas leaks or suspicion of fumes from a gas appliance should be reported immediately to Transco by calling 0800 111 999.
+Gas leaks or suspicion of fumes from a gas appliance should be reported immediately to Cadent by calling 0800 111 999.

 We have appointed a company called Savills to undertake a sample condition survey and an energy performance certificate (EPC) of our housing stock so that we can collate information about the age and condition of all our assets.
-This is so we have an up to date database of all our housing stock so when funding streams are available we can plan future projects.
+This is so we have an up-to-date database of all our housing stock so when funding streams are available, we can plan future projects.
 A survey is not an indication that works are imminent.

-Axis are sending out letters to the areas they will be visiting and their surveyors would have identification.
+We’re sending out letters to the areas they will be visiting and their surveyors will have identification.

 - Brentwood Borough Council (BBC) has a legal duty to ensure the safety of all gas appliances every 12 months.
 We employ Axis Europe plc as our Gas Safe contractor to carry out this function.

-- Remember ALL BBC and Axis employees should have an ID card.
-Do not let anyone in your home unless you are happy that they are who they say they are, and on legitimate business.
-If in doubt, ask the engineer to wait outside your closed front door while you check by telephoning the number below.
+- All BBC and Axis employees should have an ID card.
+Don’t let anyone in your home unless you’re happy they are who they say they are, and on legitimate business.
+If in doubt, ask the engineer to wait outside your closed front door while you check by calling the general repairs number above.